double-m/spikes/android/README.md

 After setting the *development mode*, the *Developer options -> USB debugging* and *Security -> Unknown sources* where also set.

 1. Trouble #1: the smartphone remains unknown to the Linux box (the tablet, intead, asked me a confirmation and the association was done).
-2. Trouble #2: the deploy worked from the shell, but not fro Eclipse.
+2. Trouble #2: the deploy worked from the shell, but not from Eclipse.
+3. Trouble #3: Eclipse gives me  the `Path for project must have only one segment` error.

 Tentatives for Trouble #1: